nguyenvukhang/kitty2/docs/rc_protocol.rst

-The kitty remote control protocol
+The alatty remote control protocol
 ==================================

-The kitty remote control protocol is a simple protocol that involves sending data to kitty in the form of JSON.
-Any individual command of kitty has the form::
+The alatty remote control protocol is a simple protocol that involves sending data to alatty in the form of JSON.
+Any individual command of alatty has the form::

     <ESC>P@kitty-cmd<JSON object><ESC>\